 Boots, by definition, are higher than low-cut shoes.
-Wearing them with a pair of water-repellent pants will keep you dry for longer.
+Wearing them with a pair of water-repellent pants will keep the feet dry for longer.

 When shopping online, look for literature that includes the word waterproof.
-This usually means that the leather used on the boot has a hydrophobic treatment and is also lined with a waterproof membrane.
+This means that the leather used on the boot has a hydrophobic treatment and is also lined with a waterproof membrane.

-The outsoles should either have soft, deep lugs for walking in the snow or be fitted with an anti-slip compound.
-A leather upper that is impervious to road salt is a bonus.
-Else, salt tends to chew up regular leather.
+The outsoles should either have soft, deep lugs for walking in the snow or have an anti-slip rubber.
+A leather upper that resists road salt is a bonus, as the salt tends to chew up non-treated leather.

 Category 1: Waterproof leather dress boots

 We recently reviewed the low-cut version of the ST1 Hybrid GTX, and this dressy Chukka boot uses very similar materials and an identical sole unit.

 The corrected-grain leather upper has a Gore-Tex membrane to keep the water out.
 Though this shoe lacks a gusset, the high-cut construction prevents moisture from entering.
 The interiors fit snug and true to size.